-Jenny Andrew Promoted to Associate Head Coach
+Jenny Andrew has been promoted to Associate Head Coach.

 Feb.
 28, 2014

 "It is an honor to promote Jenny Andrew to associate head coach.
 Jenny is one of the best young coaches in our sport.
 She loves Houston and we are glad to have her here at University of Houston."